 But seriously, who has time for that?
 You have a career to manage, a family or partner to take care of, places to go, things to do!
 You can’t slow down, who would pick up the slack?
 What balls would get dropped if you weren’t managing them?
 Relaxing sounds nice, but even if you had time to do that (which you definitely don’t), how are you supposed to shut your brain off and actually enjoy it without feeling guilty?

-Anxiety can develop for a number of reasons.
 Sometimes we have a genetic predisposition to different mental health issues, but it doesn’t necessarily mean we fully inherited it from our parents.
 It can be a combination of nature and nurture, meaning you can be predisposed but there are also things in your environment that lead you to develop anxiety.
+Whatever the cause or causes, there is a REASON you struggle with anxiety, and it’s not because you did something wrong.

 Maybe you grew up feeling like you had to be perfect or at least “really good” in order to earn respect, praise, or to be accepted by others.